R3Conclave/conclave-core-sdk/conclave-web-host/README.md

 # conclave-web-host
-This module is the web-host section of the Conclave API.
+This is the web-based Conclave host